MediaMath/grim/README.md

-#Grim: "No It Doesn't Do That"
+#Grim: Dead simple build server

 Grim is the "GitHub Responder In MediaMath".
 We liked the acronym and awkwardly filled in the details to fit it.
 In short, it is a task runner that is triggered by GitHub push/pull request hooks that is intended as a much simpler and easy-to-use build server than the more modular alternatives (eg. Jenkins).